loadingalias/cargo-rail/examples/jj/README.md

 - Jujutsu: A Git-compatible VCS
 - Compact, well-organized workspace (5 crates)
 - Already well-maintained, no direct unification needed
-- 107 transitives can be pinned for build consistency
 - MSRV detection enabled

 Details in [`summary.toml`](./summary.toml).